 8. Careful of Vitamin C. Some studies show that actually restricting your vitamin C consumption may help prevent kidney stones.
 More than 3 to 4 grams per day can increase oxalate production, and thus increase the risks of kidney stones.

 9. Watch out for D. Excessive amounts of vitamin D can mean increase risk for kidney stones.
 Too much vitamin D can mean too much calcium, which can put you at risk for kidney stones.
-Never get any more than 400 IU of vitamin D per day.
+Never get any more than 400 IU of vitamin D per day or stay within your daily caloric needs.

 10. Other things to Avoid.
 Other things that you should avoid is sugar, antacids, excessive protein, dairy products, salt, carbonated beverages, and caffeine to lower your risk of getting kidney stones.